Sapein/DungeonBotEngine/docs/Dungeon_Engine_Room_File.md

 ### 3. Room Name/Title
    This line contains the Room Name/Title.
 This is what the room is 'called'.
 A Generic name may be provided, or it may be blank.
 If it is blank the default Room Name is just `Room #`.
 The # is replaced with a number, which is determined by starting at 1 and increasing for each room with a name like this.

+There is a limit of 499 Characters on the room name.

 ### 4. Room Short Description
    This line contains a short description of the Room, generally what is displayed when showing options for movement into the next room, and someone looks into it.
 Additionally, this may be displayed when a room is entered, depending on the UI.

+The short description can not be longer than 999 Characters.

 ### 5. Room Long Description
    This line contains a long description of the Room, and this is what is displayed upon requesting more information about the room, or upon entering, depending on the UI.
 This line may be multiple lines long.

+The long room description can not be longer than 9,998 Characters.

 ### 6. Flags
    Flags denote options and settings for this room, this line **MUST** start with `Flags:`, in order to separate it from the Long Description.
 Additionally, flags may not be broken accross lines.
 The list of flags is as follows: